 Unlike the more general-purpose DAMs, MAMs will integrate tools built specifically for video production.
 These widely ranging integrated applications include ingest tools, video editing suites, visual effects, graphics tools, transcode, quality assurance, file transport, specific distribution systems, and much more.

 Modern MAM solutions integrate cloud storage throughout the workflow, and not just for archive, but also for creating content through proxy editing.
-In proxy editing, video editors work using a lower-resolution of the video stored locally, then those edits are applied later to the full-resolution version stored in the cloud when the final cut in rendered.
+In proxy editing, video editors work using a lower-resolution of the video stored locally, then those edits are applied later to the full-resolution version stored in the cloud when the final cut is rendered.

-MAMs May be Tailored for Specific Industry Niches and Workflows
+MAMs May Be Tailored for Specific Industry Niches and Workflows

 To sum up, the longer explanation for DAM vs MAM is that MAMs focus on video production, with better MAMs offering all the integrations needed for complex video workflows.
-And because video workflows are as varied as they are complex, MAMs often fall into specific niches within the industry: news, sports, post-production, film production, etc. The size of the organization or team matters too.
+And because video workflows are as varied as they are complex, MAMs often fall into specific niches within the industry: news, sports, post-production, film production, etc. The size of the organization or team matters, too.
 To stay within their budget, a small post house may select a MAM with fewer of the advanced features that may be basic requirements for a larger multinational post-production facility.

 That’s why there are so many MAMs on the market, and why choosing one can be a daunting task with a long evaluation process.
 And it’s why migrating from one asset manager to another is more common than you’d think.
 Pro tip: working with a trusted system integrator that serves your industry niche can save you a lot of heartache and money in the long run.

-Finally, keep in mind that for legacy reasons, sometimes what’s marketed as a DAM will have all the video capabilities you’d expect from MAM.
+Finally, keep in mind that for legacy reasons, sometimes what’s marketed as a DAM will have all the video capabilities you’d expect from a MAM.
 So don’t let the name throw you off.
 Instead, look for an asset manager that fits your workflow with the features and integrated tools you need today, while also providing the flexibility you need as your business changes in the future.